 I promise, you will not be serving a dry breakfast casserole!

-Looking for a few more recipes to serve your guests for breakfast this holiday season?
-You’ll love my Make-Ahead Chocolate Coffee Cake, Challah French Toast Casserole with Cranberries, Potato Fennel Gratin, Banana Chocolate Chip Pancakes, Orange Banana Bread with Cranberries, and Blueberry Scones!
+You’ll also love Challah French Toast Casserole with Cranberries, Potato Fennel Gratin, Banana Chocolate Chip Pancakes, and Blueberry Scones!
+You can also try RecipeGirl’s Farmer’s Casserole.
 Oh, and this is our favorite Sour Cream Banana Bread!
 ENJOY!

 Ham Breakfast Casserole